Washington College Academy: History

 Samuel Doak, described by historian J. G. M. Ramsey as the "apostle of learning and religion in the west," arrived in the upper Tennessee Valley in 1777 as a Presbyterian circuit rider, and moved to what is now rural western Washington County shortly afterward.
-In 1780, he established the Salem Church congregation and an associated school, both of which met in a log building located on a lot roughy adjacent to what is now Harris Hall.
+In 1780, he established the Salem Church congregation and an associated school, both of which met in a log building located on a lot roughly adjacent to what is now Harris Hall.
 In 1783, the North Carolina Assembly (modern Tennessee was still part of North Carolina at the time) chartered the school as "Martin Academy," named for North Carolina Governor Alexander Martin.
 Two years later, the school received a charter from the legislature of the "State of Franklin"—an ultimately unsuccessful attempt by North Carolina's trans-mountain settlers to form a new state.
 In 1795, the Southwest Territory, a federal territory that consisted of what is now Tennessee, rechartered the school as "Washington College."
 The legislation chartering the school was introduced by John Sevier, then a member of the territorial council, and its early trustees included several influential figures in early Tennessee history, among them Sevier, Doak, John Tipton, William Cocke, William C. C. Claiborne, Archibald Roane, John Rhea, and Gideon Blackburn.

 Samuel Doak was succeeded as president of Washington College by his son, John W. Doak (1818-1820), and later by his grandson, Archibald Alexander Doak (1840-1850, 1853-1856).
 The school taught grade school, preparatory, and college-level courses, and began awarding Doctor of Divinity degrees in 1817.
 Girls likely attended the school's lower grades during its early years.
 The school experienced a period of prosperity in the 1840s, when the iconic red brick Harris Hall was completed, but financial struggles eventually forced Archibald Doak's resignation in 1856.
 The school's preparatory department became coeducational that same year.